 Data-driven corn planting.
 Landview uses a 12-row planter that relies on Global Position System (GPS) data to precisely plant seeds at specific depths and locations in each field — based on the type of soil, soil health and seed variety.
 There is more computing power in Landview’s tractor than in the farm’s office!

 Herbicide use.
 To plant corn in a field formerly in hay, Landview first kills the surface sod.
 In most situations, Landview does so by applying Roundup — a formulation of glyphosate.
 The use of Roundup is widespread in corn farming — but controversial.
 Landview is currently working with the University of Vermont to find alternative techniques or herbicides to prepare fields for corn while safeguarding soil health and water quality.
 Landview’s new management plan for The Fund’s fields includes limitations on use of herbicides and requires advance notice before spraying.
 Members of the public using trails near The Mile-Around Woods are asked to avoid walking near corn fields for 24 hours after application of herbicides.
 The Fund intends to post warning signs prior to herbicide application.
 Herbicides will only be used in connection with corn production.
+More information about herbicide use by Landview, including the composition of the herbicide and standards for application, can be found in the management plan linked below.

 Protecting critical habitat for ground-nesting birds.
 With Landview’s assistance, a community project is underway to protect seriously endangered grassland birds.
 The Fund and two private owners have designated approximately 30 acres of fields of critical habitat for bobolinks and other ground-nesting birds for protection until the end of July each year — after which time fledglings will have left.
 Landview will defer its mowing of those fields until after August 1.